Autry Museum (323) 667-2000

 Art and history of the American West.
-Guided tours, gold panning, Autry Explorers, summer dance series, and an annual American Indian Arts Marketplace.
+Guided tours, gold panning, Autry Explorers, and an annual American Indian Arts Marketplace.
+The new exhibit, Play!, explores the role of toys and games across cultures and over time, open through January 7.
 Closed Mondays.
-Admission: Free$14.
+Admission: Free – $14.
 Located in Griffith Park.
 4700 Western Heritage Way, Los Angeles. www.theautry.org.
 Free admission day: second Tuesdays.

 Beall Center for Art and Technology (949) 824-6206

 Revolving exhibits that explore relationships between art, science and engineering.
 Special family events throughout the year.
-Closed Sunday and Monday.
+Closed Sunday.
 Free admission.
-712 Arts Plaza, University of California, Irvine. www.beallcenter.uci.edu
+University of California, Irvine, 712 Arts Plaza. www.beallcenter.uci.edu

 Bowers Kidseum (714) 480-1520

-Kidseum offers hands-on exhibits and programs designed around art and culture that include classes and workshops, birthday party packages, family events and camps.
+Kidseum offers hands-on exhibits and programs designed around art and culture that include after-school programs, classes and workshops, birthday party packages, family events and camps.
+Plus, enjoy the new exhibit Future Park: Art and Technology which creates a unique, digital playground, open through January 15.
+Admission: $8-10 for everyone over age 2 (subject to change, please check website).
 1802 N. Main St., Santa Ana. www.bowers.org

 Calif.
 African American Museum (213) 744-7432